Azure/Avere/src/terraform/examples/network-rendering/README.md

 1. **Lowest cost of ownership** - studios operate on razor thin margins
 1. **On-prem to cloud networking Bandwidth** - burst rendering leverages on-premises storage.

+## Azure Virtual Network

+For lowest TCO, on [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview):
+* Avoid peering VNETs in the same region, as this will lead to inter-peering same region cross charges, as the VMs reach across to the storage appliance.
+Instead fit all render workloads into the same VNET, and use subnets to separate them.

 ## Azure VPN Gateway

 The [Azure VPN Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) is the quickest way to setup a direct connection to on-premises over the internet.

 For lowest TCO:
 * automate the VPN in something like ARM templates or Terraform, and only deploy when needed, but destroy when not needed
+* avoid zone redundant gateways to save the cross zonal network charges to VMs.
+For example, prefer [Gateway SKU](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#benchmark) VpnGw3 vs. VpnGw3AZ.

 Pitfalls to avoid:
 * after VPN is setup, the MTU will need to be set according to this '[important note](https://docs.microsoft.com/en-gb/azure/vpn-gateway/vpn-gateway-about-vpn-devices#ipsec)'.
 There are two recommended solutions: